phalt/swapi/swapi/templates/docs.md

 - ```designation``` *string*
 -- The designation of this species, such as "sentient".
 - ```average_height``` *string*
--- The average height of this species in meters.
+-- The average height of this species in centimeters.
 - ```average_lifespan``` *string*
 -- The average lifespan of this species in years.
 - ```eye_colors``` *string*